tyreelab/academic-kickstart/content/genealogy_research/profiles/marysillars1848.md

 <svg Family Tree </svg>

 ## Birth & Emigration to New Zealand
-Mary comes from Machrihanish Bay in Scotland, she was born on the 1st of July in 1848 and was registered in Campbeltown, Argyllshire, Scotland to parents Archibald Sillars and Catherine Sillars (née McSporran), she was baptised on the 6th of August, 1848 – also in Campbeltown [Scotland, Births and Baptisms, 1564-1950; FHL Number: 1041005].
+Mary comes from Machrihanish Bay in Scotland, she was born on the 1st of July in 1848 and was registered in Campbeltown, Argyllshire, Scotland to parents Archibald Sillars and Catherine Sillars (née McSporran), she was baptised on the 6th of August, 1848, also in Campbeltown [Scotland, Births and Baptisms, 1564-1950; FHL Number: 1041005].

-Mary emigrated to New Zealand at the age of ~18 – I haven’t found her ship yet, but there is some evidence for her passage on the Schleswig Bride ship arriving in Port Chalmers on the 8th of October 1868 (which would be ~age 20):
+Mary emigrated to New Zealand at the age of ~18, I haven't found her ship yet, but there is some evidence for her passage on the Schleswig Bride ship arriving in Port Chalmers on the 8th of October 1868 (which would be ~age 20):

 ## Marriage & Children
 Mary married Alexander Livingston Wilson at the home of Mrs. Archibald Sillars on Green Island on the 13th of January, 1873 the witnesses were James Shannon, a fellmonger from Kaikorai, and Barbara Sillars from Green Island.The wedding was officiated by a Michael Watz.[^1]